Skip to main content

 Train Smarter Between Airplane Flights

 Most pilots in NYC face the same challenge: airplane training is expensive, weather-dependent, and hard to schedule.
-For a teen on the path to their pilot certificate, the simulator changes the equation.
+However, for a teen on the path to their pilot certificate, the simulator changes the equation.

 • Keeps the passion alive — maintains interest and momentum